ASP.NET vs ASP.NET Core

 For more information read our Complete Guide to Microsoft .NET Framework.

-The issue with .NET Framework: the latest version of .NET framework is 4.8. and there will not be a new one.
+The issue with .NET Framework: the latest version of the .NET framework is 4.8, and it is currently in maintenance mode with no new major releases planned.
 Sooner or later, you will have to migrate to the Core version – there isn’t much doubt about it.

 Scenarios for using .NET Core